Egbe

-Egbe Mekun, popularly called Egbe, is a historic town located in the Yagba West local government area of Kogi State, Nigeria, West Africa.
+Ẹgbẹ Mẹkun, popularly called Ẹgbẹ, is a historic town located in the Yagba West local government area of Kogi State, Nigeria, West Africa.

 History

 This town is an ancient town bordering Kogi and Kwara States.
 It is surrounded by some undulating and luxuriant hills of savannah vegetation which are visible as you move around the town; this explained why it is sometimes referred to as "Jerusalem in Nigeria".
 The dialect spoken by these people is called Yagba, they have ancestry root linked to the Yorubas in Nigeria as they speak Yoruba.
 Their alphabet are similar to that of Yorubas.
 The town is known for its hospitality and the fact that it is located on the federal road axis, it serves as a central location to access other communities.
 It is one of the biggest towns found in Yagba land with long history of commercial activities; People come from far and near for trading purposes.
+Egbe is known for its ancestral songs called the oriki that shed light on their ancestors and their various clans, like the Anyanyin, Apoto, Oke-disin, Owa, Iloko, Oke Egbe and a few other clans.

 Egbe town is blessed with fertile land for agriculture activities.
 The crops grown in this area include: yam, corn, sorghum, cocoa, beans, cassava, (groundnuts) and cotton.
 Traditionally, they go into clothes woven which are used during wedding ceremonies especially for the brides.

 The characteristic of the town include being quiet and having a natural environment which is most conducive for learning.
 No wonder in Egbe and indeed the entire region of Yagba in Kogi State, it is hard to cover a 500 metres radius without coming across an educational institution.
 Again it is not surprising that some of the best brains in Nigeria are products of educational institutions in this impressive region.
 Cassiterite, columbite, and tantalite are some of the mineral resources found in Egbe.

 The family unit is an integral part of this community, as marriage is encouraged within the younger populace by the elderly.
 The existence of the extended family is still being practiced; where the younger ones care for the elderly by living together as a family unit.
 Respect for the elderly is of great importance to the younger ones and is encouraged.